CharlieEganHW/SG-Eady-slice/README.md

 This repository was created to accompany the following paper:

-* Egan, C.P., Bourne, D.P., Cotter, C.J., Cullen, M.J.P., Pelloni, B., Roper, S.M. & Wilkinson, M. (2022) A new implementation of the geometric method for solving the Eady slice equations, *Journal of Computational Physics* (to appear)
+* Egan, C.P., Bourne, D.P., Cotter, C.J., Cullen, M.J.P., Pelloni, B., Roper, S.M. & Wilkinson, M. (to appear) A new implementation of the geometric method for solving the Eady slice equations, *Journal of Computational Physics*

 Please consider citing this paper if you find our code useful.